tuurno/whitepaper/README.md

 As a time management tool, Tuurno connects small businesses with customers through appointment scheduling and real-time waitlists.

-#### The problem

-#### The solution

 ## Introduction

-Tuurno, as a time management tool, connects small businesses with customers through appointment scheduling and real-time waitlists.
+Tuurno is a smart cryptocurrency-based mobile app & wallet for time management, empowered by $TURNO token.

+With Tuurno you can buy, store, send and spend $TURNO tokens.

 ### Vision
-The vision of *tuurno* is to save your time and get rid of queues by reducing waiting times.
+The vision of Tuurno is to save your time and get rid of queues by reducing waiting times.</p>

 ### Mission
-Put *tuurno* in millions of people's hands around the world.
-Becoming tuurno into a daily use tool for people.
+Tuurno's mission is getting to millions of people around the world.
+We want to become a daily-used tool.

-## Tuurno Suite

-Tuurno is design with many features within the app that create a suite of different use cases.

-* TUMarket
-* TUBusiness
-* TUSport
-* TUTransport
-* TUSocial

-## 1.1 Roadmap

-*Tuurno* is in process of development and we plan to launch the first version of the app for Android and iOS users at the end of this year 2021, with about 2 months in beta with the first customers and businesses partners.

-**Completed**

-* Research and idea
-* Problem and solution identification
-* Setting the scope
-* User/market research

-**In process**
-* UX wireframe & UI design
-* Prototype
-* Software architecture
-* Mobile App Front-End
-* Blockchain integration (BSC)

-For more details please see our [Roapmap](https://tuurno.com/#roadmap)

 ## 1.3 Project details